Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations: Experimental Results

 \subsection{Ablation on Each Component of CRoZe}

-In Section~\ref{sec:method_croze}, we introduce our proxy, which consists of three components: feature consistency, parameter similarity, and gradient similarity.
-We discuss the importance of considering all three components to accurately evaluate the robustness of neural architectures in a random state (Section~\ref{sec:rob_archs}).
-To analyze the contributions of each factor, we conduct an ablation study in both the NAS-Bench-201 search space and the DARTS search space.
+In Section~\ref{sec:method_croze}, we introduce our proxy, which consists of three components: feature, parameter, and gradient consistency.
+We discuss the importance of considering all three components to accurately evaluate the robustness of neural architectures in a random state (Section~\ref{sec:ablation_components}).
+To further analyze the contributions of each factor, we conduct an ablation study in both the NAS-Bench-201 search space and the DARTS search space.

 We find that relying solely on feature consistency in a random state is insufficient to evaluate the robustness of architectures.
 The proxy with only feature consistency shows a lower correlation in both standard training and adversarial training scenarios compared to CRoZe in the NAS-Bench-201 search space (Table~\ref{tbl:sup_src_nasbench201} and Table~\ref{tbl:sup_src_nasbench201_fastat}).
 This indicates that high scores obtained based on feature consistency on a single batch may not accurately reflect the performance across the entire dataset.
-On the other hand, when parameter or gradient similarity is added to the proxy, the correlation consistently improved, suggesting that these factors complement feature consistency by imposing stricter constraints on the parameter space and convergence directions, respectively.
+On the other hand, when parameter or gradient similarity is added to the proxy, the correlation consistently improves, suggesting that these factors complement feature consistency by imposing stricter constraints on the parameter space and convergence directions, respectively.
 While the proxy considering only parameter and gradient similarity achieves better Spearman's $\rho$ compared to our proxy, the top-3 architectures chosen by our proxy exhibit higher average performance than those discovered by the proxy without feature consistency (Table~\ref{tbl:sup_e2e_nasbench}).
-Moreover, CRoZe selects the same top-1 candidate architecture as the proxy without feature consistency in the NAS-Bench-201 search space.